Priyallohar/Movie-recomandation/README.md

 # Movie-recommendation

-This is a movie recommendation app according to genere you are interested in.
+This is a movie recommendation app according to genre you are interested in.

 ---